 +33 01 42 74 10 10

-Also in the Upper Marais, Hotel Jules and Jim offers a much more contemporary ambience.
-That’s because, while the frame of the 18th century building remains, everything else is new construction.
+Also in the Upper Marais, Hotel Jules and Jim offers a more contemporary ambiance.
+While the frame of the 18th-century building remains, everything else is new construction.
 Guestrooms feature wooden bedframes, tile showers and crisp white sheets.
 There’s a nice surprise within the hotel, a courtyard with a vertical garden and an adjacent bar serving specialty cocktails and Veuve Clicquot Champagne.

 11 Rue des Gravilliers

 Les Bains was a thermal bathhouse during the Belle Époque then in the late 70s, it became a legendary nightclub.
 It has entered a new phase as a luxury boutique hotel.
 It’s the type of place where you can find something going on morning, noon and night.
 Beautiful public spaces include a striking bar beneath a rippling red lacquer ceiling, a restaurant popular with locals and guests and a club hosting live shows, concerts and events.
 There’s also a wellness spa with a swimming pool and hammam.

 +33 01 42 77 07 07